vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/09_THE_GREAT_GODS-AERIAL/11_The_Maruts_or_Rudras.md

 The Maruts share in the greatness of Indra, and, therefore, they have a prominent place in the Rigveda, thirty three-hymns being exclusively theirs, while they share seven with Indra, and one each with Puṣan and Agni.
 They are essentially a troupe, thrice seven or thrice sixty in number, the children

-1 Cf. Durga's later patronage of Thugs (Garbe, Beiträge zur ind.
+1 Cf. Durga's later patronage of Thugs (Garbe, Beitrāge zur ind.
 Kulturge- schichte, pp. 185 ff.), Hermes, patron of thieves, and Laverna in Rome (Roscher, Lex.
 I. ii.
 2872; II. i.
 1917).

 * Dhārta is an epithet in MS. i.
 8. 5; KS. vi.
-7; ApÇS. vi.
-11. 8; HÇS. iii.
+7; ApŚS. vi.
+11. 8; HŚS. iii.
 18, but more usually of Skanda, AV.
 Par. xx ; BG.
 Par. iv.
 2.

 * Cf. AGS. iv.
 8. 22 ff.
-The Anukramaņi treatment of AV. iii.
+The Anukramaṇi treatment of AV. iii.
 26, 27; vi.
 56. 2, 8; xii.
 1. 46 as connected with Rudra (cf. Vait, xxix.
 10) is very late evidence.

 • Cf. AV. xi.
 2. 2, 11 ; iv.
 28. 4; TA. iv.
-28. Cf. the euphemistic Çiva as name of the jackal, the omen of death; HGS.i.
+28. Cf. the euphemistic Śiva as name of the jackal, the omen of death; HGS.i.
 16. 19.

 • AV. xi.
 2. 30; cf. VS. xvi.
 28.